maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

 ### Lock Screen
+paragraph-
+When a user has been login in for a configurable time period without activity, the screen is locked, and that same user must relogin to continue work.
+If a manager breaks the lock, any existing transactions are marked as ORPHANED

+bullets-
 - When a user has been login in for a configurable time period without activity, the screen is locked
 - Same user must log back in to continue their work
-- If a manager break the lock, existing transactions are marked as ORPHANED
+- If a manager breaks the lock, any existing transactions are marked as ORPHANED

 ## Authorization

-Each user is assigned to a specific user workgroup which is defined under the usr_workgroup table.
+Each user is authorized for a specific user workgroup which is defined under the usr_workgroup table.
-For example, "Management" and "Retail" are two logical workgroups that can be used to differentiate managers from sale associates.
+For example, "Management" and "Retail" are two logical workgroups that can be used to differentiate a managers access from sale associates access.
+- __this is already said in concepts. not sure if it is repetitive as other concepts dont have wording here__

 ### Permissions
- Each workgroup is assigned permissions in the usr_workgroup_permission table which determine the access that the users in that workgroup have to different functionality in Nu Commerce.
+ Each workgroup is assigned permissions in the usr_workgroup_permission table which determine the access that the users in that workgroup have to different functionalities in Commerce.
- The list of possible permissions are found below under [Permissions](users.md#permissions).
+ The list of possible permissions are found under [Permissions](users.md#permissions). *<- need this*

 ### Manager Override
-  - When a user is already logged into the system and they attempt to access a functional subsystem that requires a specific authorization that the logged in user does not already have they are prompted for a manager override
+  When a user is already logged into the system and they attempt to access a functional subsystem that requires a specific authorization
+    that the logged in user does not already have they are prompted for a manager override if the function is overrideable.
-  - Is this always true or does manager override need to be enabled?
+  - __Is this always true or does manager override need to be enabled?__

 TODO screen shots

 ## Verification
 - Commerce apps can lookup users for use in other parts of the system.
 - Employee Discounts
+__Is this for instnaces when a company has several stores and an employee wants to use a discount at a sore they do not work at.__

 ## Administration

 ### Managing Users
 Commerce users can be managed by a user in a workgroup that has the permission of *'manage.users'* .
+__( do we have a section for changing permissions, ex. if a user were to get promoted from retailer to manager)__
 ![alt-text](assets/user-list-no-selected-user.png)
+- __The following six user management funcions require the *'manage.users'* permission id.__
+####  *'manage.users'* Permission id required
+__Wanted to find a way to show the 6 following functions and mention they need the *'manage.users'* permission without typing that into each other to avoid being repetitve__
 ###### Add User
-Users who have the 'manage.users' permission can add new users into the commerce database.
+Addional users can be added to the system and their designated workgroups when desired( dont love the word desired here)

-(view manage user photo)
+__(view manage user photo) reference imaging would be nice here__

 ![alt-text](assets/users-list-selected-user.png)

 ###### Search for User / List Users
-A list of all users and their workgroups can be found and accessed by users with the proper permissions.
+A functionality where a list of all users and their respective workgroups can be accessed.

 ![alt-text](assets/user-list-no-selected-user.png)

 ###### Display / Edit User Information
-User information can be displayed and edited by a user with the *'manage.users'* permission or by using a manager override.
+Individual user information can be displayed and edited.
+ - (Name, Username, Password)

 ![alt-text](assets/users-edit-user.png)

 ###### Reset User Password
-Ability to reset/change any users password.
-Must have permission or manager override to access
+Any user can have their password reset.
+If current password has reached expiration or password was forgotten.

 ![alt-text](assets/users-edit-user.png)

 ###### Lock / Disable User Account
-A user can have their account locked or disbaled by a member with the access to do so.
+A user can have their account locked or disabled removing their access to Commerce functionality.

 ###### Unlock User Account
-users whose accounts have been disabled can have access regranted to them
+Locked/Disabled user accounts can be unlocked which re-grants them their respective workgroup permission id's.